 Salicylic acid: Salicylic acid is obtained from the willow bark and has gained worldwide fame through the drug aspirin.
 In cosmetics, salicylic acid is mainly recommended for acne and acne scars.
 It has an excellent effect on sebum gland production and is both antibacterial and antiseptic.

 Lactic acid: Cleopatra knew about it and swore by it.
 Lactic acid is obtained from dairy products and is especially recommended for very sensitive or younger skin.
 The acid is processed into a very light peeling, which makes the skin glow.

-TCA peeling: Trichloroacetic acid is a stronger acid, which I like to use as a medium-deep peeling for scars or hyperpigmentation.
+TCA peeling: Trichloroacetic acid is a stronger acid, which we like to use as a medium-deep peeling for scars or hyperpigmentation.
 The TCA peeling is also a very effective anti-aging peeling.
 Depending on the results, you can expect to need a few days of home rest after this treatment.

 Acute herpes infection or strong susceptibility to it

 Oral intake of vitamin A acid preparations (e.g. Ciscutan) during the past six months

 Any recent cryotherapy (must be at least six to eight weeks prior)